 For most Bay Area households, transportation is the third-biggest monthly expense — trailing only the cost of housing and food.

-- Golden Gate Transit and Ferry
+- Golden Gate Ferry (50 percent discount)

 - Make transit more affordable for low-income residents

 - Move toward a more consistent regional standard for fare discounts

 - Develop implementation options that are financially viable and administratively feasible